jirotubuyaki/ThunderBayesR/README.md

 ```

 This method calculates CRP Clustering.
+Let’s args be
   ・ data : a matrix of data for clustering.
 Rows is data i and cols is dimensions of data.
   ・ mu : numbers of center points of data.
 If data is 3 dim, a vector of 3 elements like "c(2,4,7)".
   ・ sigma : a number of data variance.
   ・ sigma_table : a number of table position variance.
   ・ alpha : a number of CRP concentrate rate.
   ・ ro_0 : a number of CRP mu change rate.
   ・ burn_in : iteration numbers of burn in.
   ・ iteration : iteration numbers.
+Let’s return be
   ・ z_result : a vector express cluster numbers for each data i.

 ### Visualization Methods